ascii-boxes/boxes/README.md

 *Boxes* has matured, and is thusly no longer being actively developed.
 But contributors can be sure that their pull requests are promptly reviewed and merged into the main code base.

-Update 2021: In 2021, the original author has turned to *boxes* again in order to implement all open issues, including full multi-byte character set support.
-This is still ongoing, but there have already been two new releases with significant new functionality.

 ## Development

 The website has information on [building from source](https://boxes.thomasjensen.com/build.html),